 PHP/IOP for Children and Adolescents

 From day one, Veritas has built our program around the specialized needs of children and adolescents, as well as their families.
 Family involvement and integrated educational support are pillars of our child and adolescent care.
 We want to send our patients home with the tools they need to continue their recovery journey.

 We also offer a nutrition program for individuals and their families that helps with recognizing and managing many common triggers for eating disorder behaviors.

-How Does Day Treatment Compare to Other Types of Treatment?
+How Does PHP/IOP Compare to Other Types of Treatment?

 Eating disorders are complex mental illnesses that affect every individual differently.
 Here at Veritas Collaborative, we know that every person we treat needs individualized care.
-For those whom day treatment is not the appropriate level of care, we also offer the following care levels:
+For those whom PHP/IOP is not the appropriate level of care, we also offer the following care levels:

 Inpatient care is the highest level of care offered, and it’s suitable when medical stabilization is necessary.
 It is provided at our hospitals and is structured and highly monitored, and it involves 24-hour treatment that includes medical care and group and individual therapy.